Nidhiki: Wait a minute, Krekka. I thought Lariska said you could fly?

 - In the first episode, Krillin was reminded by the others that he could have flown after Raditz but didn't.

-- The show loves this trope.
-It's frequently mentioned that Krillin seems to frequently forget to use his Kienzan attack that slices through anything whenever it would be useful, only to have others (usually Gohan) point out instances where he could have used it better, in the Revenge of Cooler movie, Piccolo comments that he sometimes forgets about using his stretchy limbs, and when one of Cooler's mooks breaks out some electric powers, The Dragon basically says "Oh yeah, I forgot you could do that."
+- It's frequently mentioned that Krillin forgets to use his Kienzan attack that slices through anything whenever it would be useful, only to have others (usually Gohan) point out instances where he could have used it better.
+In the Revenge of Cooler movie, Piccolo comments that he sometimes forgets about using his stretchy limbs, and when one of Cooler's mooks breaks out some electric powers, The Dragon basically says "Oh yeah, I forgot you could do that."

-- This literally happens to the Monarch's henchmen in The Venture Brothers.
+- This literally happens to the Monarch's henchmen in The Venture Bros..

 (Brock Sampson is trying to coach the Monarch's henchmen troops.)